 30 Most Popular Movies Right Now: What to Watch In Theaters and Streaming

 Discover the top, most popular movies available now, along with what’s stoking early buzz and hype!
-Across theaters, streaming, and on-demand, these are the movies Rotten Tomatoes users are checking out at this very moment, including Ballerina (100 best new action movies), Sinners (100 best new horror movies), and Mountainhead.
+Across theaters, streaming, and on-demand, these are the movies Rotten Tomatoes users are checking out at this very moment, including the popular horror film Weapons, War of the Worlds (rotten movies we love!), and the nostalgic Freakier Friday.

 Check back for latest updates to the charts, and also take a look at the most popular TV shows out right now!)